Toggle menu

 If you are unable to use the online service you can also contact the VOA on 03000 501 501.

-Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
+Ratepayers do not have to be represented in discussions about their rateable value or rates bill.
 Appeals against rateable values can be made free of charge.